 QNOPY: Your Solution for Digitizing Field Data Collection

 QNOPY offers a comprehensive solution designed to simplify the complexities of environmental and construction field data collection.
 By leveraging advanced mobile and cloud technologies, QNOPY enhances the efficiency and accuracy of data gathering.
-Furthermore, with over a decade of experience in the environmental, engineering, and construction industries, you can rest assured that you’e working with a team that understands your unique technical problems in the field.
+Furthermore, we have over a decade of experience in the environmental, engineering, and construction industries.
+Therefore, you can rest assured that you’e working with a team that understands your unique technical problems in the field.

 Key Features of QNOPY

-• Customizable Mobile Forms: QNOPY’s platform allows you to create tailored forms using an easy-to-use interface, moving away from paper forms and towards a digital approach that minimizes errors and accelerates data collection.
+- Customizable Mobile Forms: QNOPY’s platform allows you to create tailored forms using an easy-to-use interface.
+Move away from paper forms and towards a digital approach that minimizes errors and accelerates data collection.